Taquito dApp SDK for TypeScript

 Reading smart contract events

-Contract events is a way for contracts to deliver event-like information to third-party (off-chain) applications.
-It can be emitted by using the EMIT instruction in Michelson.
+Events are a way for contracts to deliver event-like information to third-party (off-chain) applications.

 import { TezosToolkit, PollingSubscribeProvider } from '@taquito/taquito'